 Welcome!
 The MSFC Planetary Science group includes scientists and engineers from NASA's Marshall Space Flight Center and the University of Alabama in Huntsville (UAH).
-We study surface processes on the Moon, Mars, and asteroids, and are actively involved in planetary missions.
+We study the surface and interior of the Moon, Mars, Venus, and asteroids, and are actively involved in multiple planetary missions.

 Opportunities to work with us: